-2. If the priority flow control (PFC) (CEE/DCB) on priority 5 cannot be enabled on a switch for RoCE, the connection may break due to packet drops.
+2. If the priority flow control (PFC) Converged Enhanced Ethernet (CEE) Data Center Bridging (DCB) on priority 5 cannot be enabled on a switch for RoCE, the connection might break due to packet drops.

 Enable generic pause on the switch.